paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-700-ports-and-waterways-safety.md

 ## § 70011.
 Waterfront safety
 **(a) In General.—** The Secretary may take such action as is necessary to—

-(1) prevent damage to, or the destruction of, any bridge or other structure on or in the navigable waters of the United States, or any land structure or shore area immediately adjacent to such waters; and
+(1) prevent damage to, or the destruction of, any bridge or other structure on or in the navigable waters of the United States, or any land structure or shore area immediately adjacent to such waters, including damage or destruction resulting from cyber incidents, transnational organized crime, or foreign state threats; and

-(2) protect the navigable waters and the resources therein from harm resulting from vessel or structure damage, destruction, or loss.
+(2) protect the navigable waters and the resources therein from harm resulting from vessel or structure damage, destruction, or loss or harm resulting from cyber incidents, transnational organized crime, or foreign state threats.

 **(b) Actions Authorized.—** Actions authorized by subsection (a) include—